google/pienoon/Readme.md

 #### Building

-The Splat project has an `AndroidManifest.xml` file which contains details about how to build an Android package (apk).
+The PieNoon project has an `AndroidManifest.xml` file which contains details about how to build an Android package (apk).

 To build the project: